A heat pump can slash your heating bill by 1/3 to 2/3 and heat your home without fossil fuels.

 How much does it cost to convert?

 Prices vary widely depending on the size and layout of your home, as well as your existing heating system.
 An air-source heat pump is roughly comparable to installing a monitor heater.
 Installing one unit can be as low as $3,000 while converting a whole house can cost as much as $15,000.
 Many people have found that the cost was comparable to replacing their oil furnace when it wore out.
 Other people have chosen to use heat pumps as supplemental heat, placing one unit in the main living area and keeping electric baseboards, for example, in back bedrooms.
-Each situation is unique so be sure to get an estimate for your specific home.
+Each situation is unique so be sure to get an estimate for your unique situation.
 Additionally, costs can vary between contractors so it’s worth getting a second opinion as well.

 How much money will I save?

+What about the up-front cost?
 Are there resources to help finance the conversion?

 Are there other heat pumps in Juneau?